-Examination of the very top groups (P99.9-100 and P99.99-100) in Figure 3 reinforces these three empirical findings.
+Examination of the very top groups (P99.9-100 and P99.99-100) in Figure 4 reinforces these three empirical findings.
 The higher the group, the sharper is the decline during World War II, and the sharper the recovery since the late 1970s.
 The very top group shares experience a drop of more than 50% from 1938 to 1945.
 Moreover, and in contrast to lower groups, the drop continues after World War II until the mid-1970s.
 As a result, the average individual in the top 0.01% had an income more than 200 times the average income in the adult population in 1920.
 In 1972, that individual had an income only 40 times higher than average.
 However, since the late 1970s, the very top groups have almost recovered their pre-World War II levels.
 The top 0.01% share has been multiplied by almost five from 1972 to 2000.
 In 2000, average income in the top 0.01% is about 190 times the average income.

-We note, however, that this surge in top incomes is somewhat smaller than comparable estimates for the United States from Piketty and Saez (this volume) also included in Figure 3.The fact that the rise in top shares is concentrated in the very top groups within the top percentile explains why this surge in inequality at the top appears to have gone unnoticed in the literature on inequality in Canada.
+The fact that the rise in top shares is concentrated in the very top groups within the top percentile explains why this surge in inequality at the top appears to have gone unnoticed in the literature on inequality in Canada.
 Tax returns are the only data that allow the analysis of groups within the top percentile.
 This surge in top incomes concentrated within the top groups, as opposed to gains spread more evenly across skilled workers, casts doubt on the skill-biased technology explanation.
 We will come back to this issue when we focus our analysis on the pattern of top employment income shares in the last two decades.
 We can also note that there is a short-term spike in top shares in 1989, and that this spike is bigger for the very top groups.
 We believe that this is evidence of a (transitory) response to the marginal tax rate flattening consistent with the findings of Sillamaa and Veall (2001).
 We will discuss in more detail the important issue of the effects of taxation on reported top incomes in Section 5.
 Finally, the very top groups do not display the same counter-cyclical behavior as other high income groups.
 The top 0.01% share actually declined during the 1920-1921 downturn and did not increase during the Great Depression.